 Sand down the slider corners to reduce the drag of your sauna vent.

 ONGOING SAUNA MAINTENANCE

-If your sauna stones happen to crack or split open because of temperature changes, replace them as soon as possible.
+If your sauna stones happen to crack or split open due to the temperature changes, be sure to replace them as quickly as possible.

-Try to stick with only using stones designated for your sauna heater.
-(If you have to gather your own stones for a quick fix, choose dark stones that can retain heat.)
+As far as possible, only use stones designed for your sauna heater.
+If you do have to gather your own stones for a quick fix, choose good, dark stones that can retain heat.

-During the first few months of owning your sauna, you might have to tighten the bands.
+During the first few months of using your sauna, you might have to tighten the bands.

-As time passes, do not panic if you have to add more filler staves.
+As time passes, you may have to add more filler staves - this is normal.